ravel-net/pyotr/examples/conditions/performance/README.md

 - `condition` is the condition to be checked.

 ## Note: `z3_part.py` is the python script to time z3 reasoning time.

+The idea for checking one condition in the script is:

+1. checking whether the negation of the condition is a tautology;
+2. if answer in 1 is unsat, then the condition is a tautology, stop;
+3. otherwise, checking whether the condition is contradiction;
+4. if answer in 3 is unsat, then the condition is a contradiction, stop;
+5. otherwise, the condition is satisfiable, stop.

+The `total_time` for one condition records the running time of above steps.